TJ Friedl Player Props: Reds vs. Giants

-On Monday, TJ Friedl (.200 slugging percentage in past 10 games, with zero home runs) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including TJ Friedl (.200 batting average in his past 10 games), take on starting pitcher Anthony DeSclafani and the San Francisco Giants at Great American Ball Park, Tuesday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Brewers.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 TJ Friedl Game Info & Props vs. the Giants